 3. Consider Architecture Design & Deployment Choices that Reduce Costs

-Ten Mile Square’s team is frequently asked to conduct a business technology assessment of existing architecture and the deployment landscape with an eye on design and deployment choices that can reduce your cloud costs.
+Ten Mile Square’s team is frequently asked to conduct a business technology assessment of existing architecture and the deployment landscape with an eye on design and deployment choices that can reduce your costs.
 During this assessment, we audit everything running in the cloud to understand what is there and why.
-It is not uncommon for us to find a number of opportunities to reduce cloud costs, such as:
+It is not uncommon for us to find a number of opportunities to reduce costs, such as:

 - Shift to horizontal scaling: Vertical scaling requires scaling up an entire system at once, which is costly and inefficient.
 Systems tend to be over-provisioned as well to handle traffic spikes.
 By shifting to horizontal scaling, you can scale up discrete parts rather than the entire cloud-based system to meet demand.
 It’s drastically more cost effective and enables auto-scaling.